It is essential for you, as a parent, to ensure that your teenage athlete gets the necessary nutrients and vitamins to perform at the optimum level.

 It is of paramount importance for your teenage athlete to be hydrated at all times.
 Therefore, he/she should be hydrated before, during, and after practices and events.
 It is essential to replace the fluid lost through sweating.

-Your teenager can also snack on foods such as potatoes, bananas, fat-free or low-fat yogurt or milk, and sports nutrition bars etc., during the sessions.
+Your teenager can also snack on foods such as potatoes, bananas, fat-free or low-fat yogurt or milk, sports nutrition bars, etc., during the sessions.
 Foods rich in carbohydrates and potassium are necessary to help replenish your teenager after exercise.

 There may be a need for your teenager to have some snacks before the family dinner.
 Therefore, you must ensure that you have snacks prepared for your kids when they arrive home hungry after a tough practice session.
 Snacks can include low-fat yogurt, fresh fruit, and smoothies.

-You should attempt to include foods that are rich protein, vegetables, fruit, dairy, and grains for the post-game dinner.
-You can serve foods such as chicken breast, tuna, salmon, whole grains, salad, apples, pears, and milk etc.
+You should attempt to include foods that are rich in protein, vegetables, fruit, dairy, and grains for the post-game dinner.
+You can serve foods such as chicken breast, tuna, salmon, whole grains, salad, apples, pears, milk, etc.

 You are what you eat.
 Therefore, it is necessary for anyone to pay attention to what they eat.

-And, it is particularly imperative for an athlete to eat healthy.
+And, it is particularly imperative for an athlete to eat healthily.

 Your teen athlete should completely avoid high-fat foods such as French fries, sausages, candy bars, potato chips, and doughnuts.

-The aforementioned foods are not only difficult to digest, they can cause stomach discomfort too.
+The aforementioned foods are not only difficult to digest, but they can also cause stomach discomfort too.

-In addition to that, they won´t be able to provide with enough energy during an event.
+In addition to that, they won´t be able to provide enough energy during an event.

 It is also necessary for you to not force your teen athlete to eat before events.

-Not all athletes can consume foods before events, despite their best intentions.
+Not all athletes can consume the food before events, despite their best intentions.
 Some may even suffer from an upset stomach if they eat before an event.